abediniar-alex/clinic-management/README.md

 | **eureka-server** | Microservice               |
 | Api               | Api gateway                |

+The main development effort has done on user service, core, eureka server and other modules just bootstrapped and are not ready for use.
-User service contains endpoints for therapists and specializations.
+User service includes endpoints for therapists and specializations.

 You can explore end points by following URI: http\://localhost:8081/swagger-ui/index.html

-A minimal security implemented in user service and you can login with user: admin and password: 123456 credentials Currenty I have coded User module and you can run the project with following order:
+Minimal security is implemented in the user service, and you can log in with user: admin and password: 123456 credentials.
+Currently, I have coded a User module, and you can run the project in the following order:

 First run eureka server